damianhakert/damianhakert.github.io/source/university/glossary/index.md

 ### Gitorious

 A web based hosting service for projects using Git.
 It was acquired by GitLab and we discontinued the service.
-[Gitorious Acquisistion Blog Post](https://about.gitlab.com/2015/03/03/gitlab-acquires-gitorious/)
+[Gitorious Acquisition Blog Post](https://about.gitlab.com/2015/03/03/gitlab-acquires-gitorious/)

 ### HA